jkhuhnke11/Southwestern-Indiana-Poverty-Map/README.md

 # Interactive Poverty Map of Southwestern Indiana
 An interactive map showing poverty and ALICE (Asset Limited, Income Constrained, Employed) across zip codes located in Southwestern Indiana and Henderson County, KY.
+Currently, Map-V2.ipynb and Map-V3.ipynb contain different data.
+Map-V2 contains poverty and ALICE data for 2018 and 2016.
+Map-V3 contains poverty, youth poverty, and average income for 2012, 2015, and 2018.
+Maps will be merged and updated in the future as additional data sources are found.

 ## Built With
 - [Python](https://www.python.org/)